onierstrasz/nierstrasz.org/_pages/crest.md

 > In any case, the Protestant branch from Eschweiler held the coat of arms with the dove.
 > This coat of arms has probably been corrupted in Holland and I would like to know who is responsible for that.
 > The German description of the coat of arms reads as follows:
->> "Eine stürzende Taube, mit einer Traube; auf dem Helm die Taube sitzend mit der Taube."
+>> "A falling dove, with a cluster of grapes; on the helmet the dove seated with the dove."
+>
 > The image showed the dove flying diagonally downwards with a bunch of grapes in its beak.
 > On the helmet, the dove sitting with a bunch of grapes.
 >
-> Reed Step gives the following description
+> Rietstap gives the following description
->> "Une colombe, la tête en bas, les ailes étendues."
+>> "A dove, head down, wings spread."
+>
-> So by this he did not say, that the pigeon flies perpendicularly downwards.
+> So by this he did not say that the pigeon flies perpendicularly downwards.
 > Of the cluster of grapes R. does not speak, nor does he describe the helmet ornament.
 > I will now try to find out whether one of our ancestors changed the coat of arms, or whether this was done by a foreigner.
 > In the latter case, the German description is good.
 >
 > Furthermore, not the notary's father but his grandfather was buried in Maastricht in 1775.
-> [According to NP 1924, the grandfather died in 1762; the grandmother in 1775] Not in the St. Janskerk, because I researched that freshly.
+> [According to NP 1924, the grandfather died in 1762; the grandmother in 1775] Not in the St. Janskerk, because I researched that afresh.
-> Where then, the commies of the State Archives will still try to establish.
+> Where then, the commission of the State Archives will still try to establish.
 >
 > ...
 Best regards H.J.
 Nierstrasz

 ---

-The third letter from HJN to DMN is dated a decade later, Wassenaar 1937-11-06, and mentions photos he has taken of the town, Nierstraß.
+The [third letter from HJN to DMN](/assets/sources/HJNierstrasz1937-11-06.pdf) is dated a decade later, Wassenaar 1937-11-06, and mentions photos he has taken of the town, Nierstraß.
 He reports what he has learned of the history of the land.
 He mentions the photo of the gravestone of Jacobus N (1670-1751), which he has had published in the [NP 1928](/assets/sources/np1928.pdf).
 Here he explains that Jacobus was also the father of Anna Maria N, married to Simon Peltzer (whose gravestone was the source of the confusion).